fleckenstein-m/fleckenstein-m.github.io/index.md

 # Conferences

 ## Invited Seminars and Conference Presentations

++ Treasury Richness
+  - *Seminars*
+  UCLA&#8224;, PBC School of Finance at Tsinghua University&#8224;, Fixed Income Forum 2022 (Santa Barbara)&#8224;, The Linde Institute at the California Institute of Technology&#8224;, Trulaske College of Business at the University of Missouri&#8224;,

 + The Market Risk Premium for Unsecured Consumer Credit Risk
   - *Conferences*